WNUMIK/lms-pro/README.md

 # LMS pro edition

-The simple Learning Management System done in Django created for instructors and students.
+The simple Learning Management System done in Django(Using generic views) created for instructors and students.